Sebiee/catch-boxes/README.md

+# The Great Apples-Catch

-Use AR.js to catch boxes with a basket
+Use AR.js to catch apples with a basket.

-Basket model taken for free from: [Sketchfab](https://sketchfab.com/search?features=downloadable&sort_by=-relevance&type=models)
+Basket&Apple model taken for free from: [Sketchfab](https://sketchfab.com/search?features=downloadable&sort_by=-relevance&type=models)